aws-solutions/amazon-s3-glacier-refreezer/README.md

 > **Please ensure you test the solutions prior running it against any production vaults.**

-The solution supports two deployment options:
+The solution can be deployed as below:

-### Option 1.
-Solution Builders Template

-You can launch this solution with one click from the [solution template](https://docs.aws.amazon.com/solutions/latest/amazon-s3-glacier-refreezer/automated-deployment.html#step-1.-launch-the-stack).

-### Option 2.
-Custom Build
+### Custom Build

 Please refer to [creating a custom build](#creating-a-custom-build) section below.